o1ramsky/orionsdk-python/README.md

 # Orion SDK for Python

-This project contains a python client for interacting with the SolarWinds Orion API
+This project contains a Python client for interacting with the SolarWinds Orion API.

 ## API Documentation

 For documentation about the SolarWinds Orion API, please see the [wiki](https://github.com/solarwinds/OrionSDK/wiki), [tools](https://github.com/solarwinds/OrionSDK/releases), and sample code (in languages other than Python) in the main [OrionSDK project](https://github.com/solarwinds/OrionSDK).

-## Install
+## Installation

 ```
 pip install orionsdk